pycurl/pycurl/doc/quickstart.rst

 This code is available as ``examples/quickstart/get_python3.py``.

-In Python 3, PycURL response the response body as a byte string.
+In Python 3, PycURL returns the response body as a byte string.
 This is handy if we are downloading a binary file, but for text documents we must decode the byte string.
 In the above example, we assume that the body is encoded in iso-8859-1.